 Odds and Ends

 Salvaging PL259s is a losing battle, but lots of amateurs do it.
-I've done it when I've had to, but it should be avoided.
-As I said, scrimping on coax and PL259s is a prescription for trouble, and it always happens at the most inopportune times.
+As mentioned above, scrimping on coax and PL259s is a prescription for trouble, and it always happens at the most inopportune times.
 Like Field Day!

-There are several styles of screw on (to the coax cover) PL259s.
-I can't think of one application where they are apropos.
+There are several styles of screw on (to the coax cover) PL259s—they are never apropos.

 Once upon a time, the official designation for RG8 was not 50 ohms, but 52 ohms.
 Nowadays, it is difficult to find references to the latter, even though some brands actually measure closer to 52 ohms than they do 50 ohms.
 This brings up an interesting fact.
 Different runs of the same brand and type, may have different characteristic impedances.
 Nominally this isn't a worry unless you're using it for phasing lines, especially VHF ones.
 In this case, the coax should be measured to make sure the true impedance is known.